-Sometimes adults or other young people hurt children harm them in a physical/ emotional way and this is not right.
+Sometimes adults or other young people hurt children or harm them in a physical/ emotional way and this is not right.
 Child abuse is wrong and child protection is about preventing and stopping child abuse.
+If you are being hurt or someone is making you feel unhappy or uncomfortable in any way, tell someone.
+This could be your carer, social worker, teacher or another adult.